byt3bit/byt3bit.github.io/index.md

 ---
 layout: home
 ---
+I am a lecturer at the Alpen-Adria-University Klagenfurt.

-I am senior research associate at the University of Bristol, working mainly on symmetric-key cryptography.
+Prior to this I was a senior research associate at the University of Bristol .

 ## Research